+Additional scholarship support can be requested by those with financial need.
 We do not want finances to be a barrier for participation.
 We also hope people will take seriously the expense of running an extensive program like this (including teaching team preparation and facilitation, facility use, teaching materials, publicity, administrative and staff time, etc.).
 We ask each participant to consider what is appropriate for their personal budget, taking into consideration the value of the program.
 For those who can afford to pay the actual cost or higher, this will enable us to offer more scholarship support to those with more limited financial resources.

 1. Lyman Fund (applications due March 15 and September 15)